ArnaudBuchholz/reserve-odata/README.md

 * When only one field is composing the key, the key **value** is passed.
 * Otherwise, a **dictionary** mapping each property composing the key to the expected value is passed.

+If a [falsy value](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) is returned, the entity is considered not existing.

 This method is optional : when not defined, the handler will use `EntityClass.list`

 ### `async EntityClass.list (request, filters) : []`